tuxology/tracevizlab/labs/02-bug-hunt/README.md

 There are 4 separate issues in this example.

-When you think you have find them all, you can look [at the solution](BugHuntResults.md).
+When you think you have found them all, you can look [at the solution](BugHuntResults.md).